brannerchinese/Web_Framework/README.md

     http://localhost:1234/subdir/file.html

-   Returns: The contents of file `subdir/file.html`.
+   Returns: The contents of file `file.html` in subdirectory `subdir`.

     http://localhost:1234/subdir/

-   Returns: Program error message: `Path must end with ".html"; try again.` Assumes a subdirectory was meant but did not find a filename to search for in that subdirectory.
+   Returns: Program error message: `Path must end with ".html"; try again.` Assumes a subdirectory was meant but did not find a filename to search for in that subdirectory and did not reveal anything about the content of that subdirectory.

     http://localhost:1234/subdir.html